-Directorships and offices held at the Company Directorships and offices held in any company in 2016 Other directorships and offices held in the last five years Director Chairman of the Ethics, Member of the Government Commission on the German Corporate Governance Code Member of the Board of the Private Capital Industry Agenda, World Economic Forum (WEF) Environment and Sustainable Development Committee (since May 3, 2016) Member of the Super Metro AG (1) and Munic Member of the Board B. Ortner-Stiftung (Ge Member of the Supervisory Board of Linde AG (1) , Metro AG (1) and MunichRe (1) (Germany) Member of the Board of Directors of Johannes Member of the Scientific Advisory Board, Knowledge Centre of the European Venture Philanthropy Association (EVPA) B. Ortner-Stiftung (Germany) Economic Council of the Embassy of France in Member of the Board of Helmholtz-Validierungsfonds and of Helmholtz-Gemeinschaft Deutscher Forschunszentren and of Fraunhofer Gesellschaft Member of the Advisory Committee of the Social Entrepreuneurship Akademie (SEA) Member of the Finance Committee for Social Enterprises within KfW-Bankengruppe on behalf of the German Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (BMFSFJ)
+Directorships and offices held at the Company Directorships and offices held in any company in 2016 Other directorships and offices held in the last five years Director Chairman of the Ethics.
+Member of the Government Commission on the German Corporate Governance Code Member of the Board of the Private Capital Industry Agenda, World Economic Forum (WEF) Environment and Sustainable Development Committee (since Member of the Supervisory Board of Linde $AG^{(1)}$, Metro $AG^{(1)}$ and MunichRe (1) (Germany) Member of the Scientific Advisory Board, Knowledge Centre of the European Venture Philanthropy May 3, 2016) Ay 3, 2016) Member of the Board of Directors of Johannes B. Ortner-Stiftung (Germany) Economic Council of the Embassy of France in Berlin (Germany) Association (EVPA) Member of the Board of Helmholtz-Validierungsfonds and of Helmholtz-Gemeinschaft Deutscher Forschunszentren and of Fraunhofer Gesellschaft Member of the Advisory Committee of the Social Entrepreuneurship Akademie (SEA) Member of the Finance Committee for Social Enterprises within KfW-Bankengruppe on behalf of the German Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (BMFSFJ)